 Rajasthani Dal Baati Churma Recipe is the most popular dish of Rajasthani cuisine.
 This meal is an esteemed part of every Rajasthani household.
 This 3 in1 delicacy is a typical Rajasthani treat.

 But you might be wondering what actually is this ‘Dal Baati Churma’?

-The people of Rajasthan specialise in serving sweet and savoury dishes in combinations that steal the heart and delight the taste buds.
+The people of Rajasthan specialize in serving sweet and savory dishes in combinations that steal the heart and delight the taste buds.
 A platter of sweet Churma, spicy Dal and Baati, is one such traditional combination.
 Fresh baatis dipped in piping hot dal is a perfect accompaniment for churma.
 This combo of ‘Dal Baati Churma’ is a wonderful way to warm yourself up on a cold day!

 Dal (lentil) is a spicy side dish made of lentils and tempered with spicy tadka.

 Baatis are fried or baked dough dumplings of wheat and semolina.
-Baatis have so many versions; plain, masala (stuffed), missi, dry fruit baati, and many more.
+Baatis have so many versions; plain, masala (stuffed), missi, Bafla Bati, dry fruit baati, and many more.
 The basic baati is made out of wheat flour and semolina.
-Baati can also be made with millet, barley flour, mix of wheat flour and corn.
+Baati can also be made with millet, barley flour, a mix of wheat flour and corn.

 Churma: There are so many varieties of the churma depending upon the ingredients used.
 A basic Churma is a sweet stuff made of whole wheat and semolina.
-And there are many more flavours of churma.
+And there are many more flavors of churma.
 Besan (gram-flour) Churma, Rose Churma, Bajre (pearl millet) Churma and some more.